w3champions/twitch-extension/README.md

 VITE_BATTLE_TAG='YourUsername#1234'
 ```

-### Compiles and minifies for production
+### Build & Ship
 ```
-yarn build
+yarn packDist
 ```

+This produces the minified build with Vite to `dist/`, then packages it into a zip file
+named `dist.zip` that can be uploaded to Twitch.

 ### Lints and fixes files
 ```